egaba88/styleguide/stylus/README.md

 Naming Conventions
 ------------
-* Separate words in class names with hypens; camelCase IDs.
+* Both class and ID selectors are to use dasherized notation.
 * Use names that reflect the purpose of the element instead of names that are strictly presentational.
 * Unless necessary, do not overqualify ID and class names with type selectors.